-Prepare students to use multimedia authoring software, such as Macromedia Director, for the creation of multimedia presentations used in business, training materials, kiosk displays, computer games and entertainment.
-Students learn how to prepare and manipulate the basic elements of multimedia, such as digital sound, animation, graphics and text.
-Prerequisite: COGR 2112.
-3 credits
+Prepare students to use multimedia authoring software, such as Macromedia Director, for the creation of multimedia presentations used in business, training materials, kiosk

 COGR 3320 Advanced Photography

 Techniques of reporting with a camera.
 Handling typical news situations and advanced camera techniques.
 Assignments include detailed photo essays and reporting problems.
 Students furnish their own 35mm cameras.
 Prerequisite: COGR 2320 or the equivalent.
 3 credits